paulbarmstrong/minecraft-redwood/README.md

 ## Usage

 To use this script in your ComputerCraft single player or server you will need place down a turtle and turn it on.
-To put this script onto the turtle you need to put *redwood.lua* into your *minecraft/saves/[Name of your world]/computer/0* folder.
+To put this script onto the turtle you need to put *redwood.lua* into your *minecraft/saves/[Name of your world]/computer/0* folder and rename it to *redwood*.
 After a server restart the turtle should have a file called redwood.

 Requirements for the script to work properly:
 * First inventory slot contains fuel (ex. charcoal)